acdlite/flummox/README.md

 **Documentation and demos are in progress.
 In the meantime, you can read the [quick start quide](https://github.com/acdlite/flummox/blob/master/docs/quick-start.md) or poke around the [test suite](https://github.com/acdlite/flummox/tree/master/src/__tests__).**

-Here's a WIP demo of an isomorphic app using Flummox, react-router, and Immutable.js (still needs some work, but feel free to check it out):
+Here's a WIP demo of an isomorphic app using Flummox, React Router, and Immutable.js (still needs some work, but feel free to check it out):

 https://github.com/acdlite/flummox-isomorphic-demo